-Course Length: One Semester Prerequisites: TCH028 Digital Arts 1
+Prerequisites: TCH028 Digital Arts 1

 Students build on the skills and concepts they learned in Digital Arts 1 as they develop their vocabulary of digital design elements.
 By the end of the course, they will have created a collection of digital art projects for their digital design portfolio.

-Materials: Software - Inkscape (free download provided in course)

-System Requirements: Microsoft Windows XP, Windows Vista, or higher operating system; 300 MHz or faster processor; 512 MB of memory (RAM); 64MB of video RAM; OpenGL graphics card with 16 MB RAM; 3-button mouse; 1024 X 768 monitor resolution with 16-bit color; at least 2 GB of available hard drive space.
+Course may be taken for CTE or Art credit, but not both.
+Materials: Software - Inkscape (free download provided in course) System Requirements: Microsoft Windows XP, Windows Vista, or higher operating system; 300 MHz or faster processor; 512 MB of memory (RAM); 64MB of video RAM; OpenGL graphics card with 16 MB RAM; 3-button mouse; 1024 X 768 monitor resolution with 16-bit color; at least 2 GB of available hard drive space.